 Singapore's Human Biomedical Research Act (HBRA) includes provisions to regulate tissue banks and tissue banking activities for research.
 It also prohibits the commercial trading of human tissue (whether for research, therapy or any other purpose).

-E1: What is considered human tissue under HBRAE2: Are you considered a tissue bank?
-E3: Prohibition against trading of human tissuesE4: Import and export of human biological materials for researchE5: Collecting, storing and handling of human tissues
+E1: What is considered human tissue under HBRA?E2: What are considered tissue banking activities?
+E3: Prohibition against trading of human tissuesE4: Handling of existing human tissues (collected prior to 1 Nov 2019)E5: Importing/ transfer-in of human biological materials for researchE6: Exporting/ transfer-out/ withdrawal of human biological materials for researchE7: Collecting, storing and handling of human tissues